FishlandicFishy/lexicring/dict/aura.md

 "What's up with your aura?"

-2. [n] Slang term used by criminals to describe the number of warrants that are out for their arrest, as quoted by Google AI.[^1]
+2. [n] The number of warrants that are out for a person's arrest, as quoted by Google AI.[^1]

 Example:

 "I have 50 aura." (= "I have 50 warrants out for my arrest")

-3. [n] Implication that a person has never touches grass, as quoted by Google AI.
+3. [n] Implication that a person has never touched grass, as quoted by Google AI.
 Supposedly from a fictional scientist Aurason who lacked exposure to sunlight and grass due to his work.[^2]

 [^1]: <https://youtu.be/3fYzwaxhVzU>
 [^2]: <https://youtu.be/tEo-UNjjpqM>